Accidental Neoliberalism: Democratic Accountability in the Making of the Euro, 1957–92

-This page presents the latest updates about the work-in-progress of the EURECON team, its publications and presentations.
+This page presents the outputs of the EURECON team’s work.

 With its international supervisory and regulatory implications, the failure of Bankhaus Herstatt is one of the landmarks of post-war financial history.
 This article offers the first comprehensive historical account of the Herstatt crisis, and contributes to the wider discussions on international supervisory and regulatory reform since the mid-1970s.